mwcaisse/ClassCounter/README.md

 ### Other Considerations
 Both of these methods require you modify the class directly to enable instance counting.
 Ideally it would be nice to have a RegisterForInstanceCounting(Type t) method that enables instance counting for that type without modifying the class.
 I was not able to find a way to do this without modifying the .NET runtime.

+Both methods also make use of a static class to perform the counting.
+This doesn't allow you to have different objects for counting different classes.
+If that is desired it wouldn't be too hard to modify ClassCounter to be non-static.
+In doing so you would have to pass the instance of ClassCounter you wish to use to count to the constructor of each object.
+Depending on the use this may or may not be desirable.